 For this 2018 open enrollment period, Medicare beneficiaries have between 20 to 30 different Medicare plans to choose from in each market.
 While this can be confusing, more than half of respondents (52 percent) are not confounded by Medicare Part D. In addition, six in ten (62 percent) are knowledgeable about what their medications cost, and more than half (54 percent) of those surveyed have an understanding of what is and is not being covered by their Medicare Part D plan.
 The study did reveal that older seniors (ages 70 and older) have a leg up on understanding their prescription plan over their younger counterparts (ages 65 to 69), 48 percent to 57 percent respectively.

 Given its frequency of use, the findings underscore the need to reinforce the availability of resources that can help people better understand each plan and compare offerings including www.Medicare.gov and www.roadmapformedicare.com, that provides tips on how to choose a Medicare Part D benefit that is right for them.

 The survey was conducted online for Express Scripts by Russell Research between August 18, 2017 and 20, 2017 among 1,055 respondents ages 65 and older.
 The margin of error is +/- 3.1 percent.

 About Express Scripts

-Headquartered in St. Louis, Express Scripts provides integrated pharmacy-benefit management services, including network-pharmacy claims processing, home delivery, specialty benefit management, benefit-design consultation, drug-utilization review, formulary management, and medical and drug data analysis services.
-The company also distributes a full range of biopharmaceutical products and provides extensive cost-management and patient-care services.
+Headquartered in St. Louis, Express Scripts provides integrated pharmacy benefit management services, including network-pharmacy claims processing, home delivery pharmacy care, specialty pharmacy care, benefit-design consultation, drug utilization review, formulary management and medical and drug data analysis services.
+Express Scripts also distributes a full range of biopharmaceutical products and provides extensive cost-management and patient-care services.

 For more information, visit Lab.Express-Scripts.com or follow @ExpressScripts on Twitter.